How to Feed a Sourdough Starter Rye Flour

 - Replace the breathable lid and allow it to ferment for 24 hours.

 - Discard any remaining original starter mixture.
-Or you can find fun ways to use sourdough starter discard, like this muffin recipe.
+Or you can find fun ways to use sourdough starter discard here.

-- If your starter passed the float test, put 50 grams of starter aside to continue feeding as in steps 9-12.
+- If your starter passed the float test, put some starter aside to continue feeding.
 Use the rest of the starter for your baking recipe.

 Notes